Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol and Track Format Requirements ## {#general_Protocol_Requirements_p1}

 The ingest source transmits media content to the receiving entity using HTTP POST or HTTP PUT.
-The receiving entity listens fo content on a [=POST_URL=] that is known by both the ingest source and receiving entity.
+The receiving entity listens for content on a [=POST_URL=] that is known by both the ingest source and receiving entity.
 The [=POST_URL=] may contain a basepath corresponding to a domain name and relative path, as setup by the receiving entity and a domain naming system.
 An extended path to identify the stream name or fragment may be added by the ingest source.
-It is assumed that the ingest source can retrieve these paths and resolve them to IP adresses.
+It is assumed that the ingest source can retrieve these paths and resolve them to IP addresses.
 The [=POST_URL=] setup by a receiving entity can be referred to as a [=Publishing point=] and is used during a live stream session to receive live encoded content.